-The days of using simple words or single character or a blank as a password are gone.
-Today, easy passwords can be cracked or guessed within minutes.
-Since the information on your computer is precious, you need to protect it as much as you can.
-This guide is to help you create solid passwords that will be a roadblock for intruders who are trying to break-into your computer.
+The days of using simple words, a single character, or a blank password are gone.
+Today, easy passwords can be cracked or guessed within hours or even minutes.
+Since the information on your computer is precious and potentially confidential, you need to protect it as much as you can.
+This guide is to help you create strong and solid passwords that will serve as a roadblock for intruders who are trying to break-in to your computer or online accounts.

-- Length – The number of characters for your password is very important.
-The recommended number of characters are at least seven characters.
-The reason is that a three character password such as fgy can easily be guessed by an intruder faster than a seven character password.
+• Length – The number of characters for your password is very important.
+The recommended number of characters are at least eight characters (a UH Username password is required to be 8-32 characters).
+A three character password such as fgy can easily be guessed by an intruder (or a password cracking program) much more quickly than an eight character password such as 10RvR09$.

-- Strength – The strength of a password refers to the complexity of the password.
-In another words, can anyone guess what your password is.
+• Strength – The strength of a password refers to the complexity of the password.
+In other words, can anyone guess what your password is?
 For example, if your computer account is janedoe and your password is janedoe or JaneDoe, an intruder can easily try and succeed in logging into your computer.
-You should not use words that can be traced to you such as your address, pet name, spouse name, surname, nickname to name a few.
+You should not use words that can be traced to you such as your address, pet name, spouse name, surname, nickname, and should not use any words contained in dictionaries in any languages.

-- Keywords – Most people are familiar with creating simple temporary passwords for new employees or for other trusted people with the intent on allowing them to change the password at a later time.
+• Keywords – Most people are familiar with creating simple temporary passwords for new employees or for other trusted people with the intent on allowing them to change the password at a later time.
 Passwords like abc123 and 567fgh were commonly used.
-Now, you should break this habit.
+If you use or ever used this method, you should break this habit.
 These passwords are almost like not having a password because intruders have programmed these words into their software to guess your password.
 The recommended practice is to assign a strong password from the beginning so that the new employee or trusted colleague will also follow your lead.

 start – my password is Tr*2catchmE!